 These microservices are maintained and deployed independently.
 You don’t have to worry about the language of other services (modules).
 You can use whatever programming language or framework.
 But make sure that it will be able to easily communicate with other microservices.
 You will be passing data over the REST API anyway, so no matter what language or framework your microservice is running.

 Microservices are Scalable and Flexible

 Ok so far so good.
-But, as I said in my previous post, The Magical World of Java, that not all good is in fairyland.
+But, as I said in my previous post, The Magical World of Java, not all good is in the fairyland.
 Beware of the dark magic.

 With Happiness, it Brings Chaos

-From a big problem to small problems, From a huge Monolith to multiple microservices we are trying to conquer by dividing.
-But did you notice that One thing became many?
-One problem became many small problems?
-One monolith became numerous microservices?
+From big problems to small problems, From a huge Monolith to multiple microservices we are trying to conquer by dividing.
+But did you notice that one thing became many?
+One problem became many small problems.
+One monolith became numerous microservices.
 We overlooked this because the issues became smaller.
 We fear one big Tiger, not 10 small cats.
 Yes, microservices solved many of our problems in developing something, but it creates a few more as well.

 Woah!
 I didn’t realize that the atmosphere became this tense.
 Don’t worry I don’t want to scare you guys off to not using it.
 I am just stating the fact.
 One of the major problems with microservices is the handling of multiple microservices.
 It becomes a very cumbersome job to manage them as the number of services grows.
 It just becomes a complete mess if not handled properly.